Tom Wolfe, best-selling novelist and journalist, dies at 88

 Wolfe, who was born in Richmond, Virginia, was the grandson of a Confederate rifleman.
 He launched his journalism career as a reporter at The Springfield Union in Springfield, Massachusetts, in 1957.
 He later moved to The Washington Post, where he covered U.S.-Cuban affairs and other news.

-But he achieved his greatest national notoriety with a stream of wildly innovative pieces at New York magazine and Esquire, joining writers like Gay Talese and Truman Capote in crafting a new style that blended the techniques of fiction with the journalistic standards of hard reporting.
+But he achieved his greatest national notoriety with a stream of wildly innovative pieces at New York magazine and Esquire, joining writers like Gay Talese and Truman Capote in crafting a kaleidoscopic style that was by turns bombastic and incisive.

 He is survived by his wife, Sheila, and their two children.